The Western Fells was published in April 1966 and was dedicated to:

 - The Far Eastern Fells

-In this new scenario, The Western Fells (unofficially) comes out on top.
+In this new scenario, The Western Fells almost shares the top spot with The Southern Fells.
+With regards to sales, there was very little in it.
 This level of detail has always intrigued me, and we can now see which regions were the most popular back in the day.
+My only surprise was The Far Eastern Fells sales figures, which were half of The Southern Fells sales.
+This highlighted that not everyone who purchased a Pictorial Guide acquired the complete collection.

 A First Edition is identified by: